FIU-SCIS-Senior-Projects/Betwixt-1.0/README.md

 ### `/client` 🖥

 Front-end code is located in the `/client` folder.
-To run the
+Run the following commands to get it running:

 ```bash
 $ npm install